rwst/LitBall/README.md

 # LitBall
+LitBall is a JVM desktop app for systematic literature collection, using the Semantic Scholar academic graph.
+LitBall offers several search methods: expression search, snowballing, interleaved snowballing, and similarity search.
-LitBall is a JVM desktop app for systematic literature collection.
-LitBall applies the literature snowballing algorithm on an academic graph (AG) and facilitates the creation and maintenance of systematic literature collections on specific topics.
+With snowballing, it facilitates the creation and maintenance of systematic literature collections on specific topics.
 Search rounds, starting with a small set of initial papers, expand to all references and citations, intertwined with filtering using different filters.
 LitBall saves the state of these processing steps in a local database and all retrieved graph data.
 Output can be visualized or exported as a database for import in any spreadsheet.

 Please see https://litball.readthedocs.io/ for the documentation.